3dprogramin/thinkpad-p51-archbang/issues+fixes/gpu/README.md

 - reboot

+- make sure Hybrid graphics is enabled in BIOS

 Now, we should have our Intel card being our primary graphics card, and NVIDIA card can be used when needed with `optirun`

 ### Screenshots using `glxspheres64`